twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/password-managers/1password.md

     prompt = false
 ```

-!!! warning
+!!! danger

     Do not use the prompt on shared machines.
 A session token verified or
-    acquired interactively will be passed to the 1Password CLI through a
+    acquired interactively will be passed to the 1Password CLI through a command
-    command line parameter, which is visible to other users of the same system.
+    line parameter, which is visible to other users of the same system.

 !!! info

     If you're using [1Password CLI
     2.0](https://developer.1password.com/docs/cli/), then the structure of the
     data returned by the `onepassword`, `onepasswordDetailsFields`, and
-    `onePasswordItemFiles` template functions will be different and you will
+    `onePasswordItemFiles` template functions is different and templates will
-    need to update your templates.
+    need to be updated.